Proper Manuscript Format for a Novel

 When to Format

 You may decide to format your manuscript when you start — or you may choose to do it once you finish.
+I write in manuscript format from the start for several reasons:

 - I find it easier to review and edit my work when it’s properly formatted.